skippyr/chinatown/README.md

 # Chinatown
 ## About
-A theme for the ZSH shell with a dragon.
+A theme for the ZSH shell that is decorated by a dragon.
 ![](preview.png)

 It can show you: